miso-lims/miso-lims/changes/note_change_ad_username.md

 UPDATE Sample SET creator = @newUser WHERE creator = @oldUser;
 ```

-Substitute `Sample` and `creator` for with the table and field names specified
+Substitute `Sample` and `creator` with the table and field names specified in
-in the error.
+the error.
 Try deleting again, and repeat until deletion is successful.